shonsirsha/chimp_backend/README.md

    1. `{msg: "email_unavailable"}` - if email entered already exist in the db
    2. If data validation is violated: object containing array of error object(s) `{errors: [errorObject0, errorObject1]}` where `errorObject` has a property of `msg`.

-   You can then work with `msg` if somehow your frontend validation allowed these violation(s) still.
-Value of `msg` can be seen above on the sub-section **Data Validation**.
+   You can then work with `msg` if somehow your frontend validation still allows this violation(s).
+   The value of `msg` can be seen above on the sub-section **Data Validation**.

    The number of `errorObject` depends on how many data validation is violated.